Staff

 In 1999, Jay returned to Lindenwood as Associate Minister for Church Life overseeing youth, young adults, singles ministry as well as working closely with Lindenwood’s new “Wide Open Worship.”
 In 2004, Jay began work on a new church plant in Jackson, TN – “The Promise Church.”
 Then, in 2005, Jay was asked to fill a pastoral leadership role with Alamo First Christian Church.
 He served both churches until 2016 when Jay began focused full-time work in Alamo.

-Jay has served on numerous community boards of directors, including JACOA (Jackson Area Council on Addiction), Friend2Friend Mentoring of Crockett County, and the Crockett Cares Food Bank.
+He has formerly worked with boards in West Tennessee including JACOA (Jackson Area Council on Addiction), Friend2Friend Mentoring of Crockett County, and the Crockett Cares Food Bank.
 He also served for eleven years as an outside evaluator as part of the Crockett County Drug Court team.

-Jay is married to Susan Hutchens, a Special Education Lead Teacher at Arlington Elementary School in Jackson.
-Together they have a son, Will, 23, a recent graduate of UT-Knoxville who lives in Atlanta, and Neeley, 16, a sophomore at the University School of Jackson where she plays tennis.
+Jay is married to Susan Hutchens, a teacher at James Lawson High School.
+Together they have a son, Will, who lives and works in Atlanta, and daughter, Neeley, a student at Samford University in Birmingham.

 Meet our ministers